deepak65190/todoBackend/README.md

   - **Description:** Create a new note.
   - **Headers:**
     ```
-    Authorization: Bearer <token>
+     auth: token
     ```
   - **Request Body:**
     ```json
     {
       "title": "Sample Note",
-      "content": "This is a sample note.",
+      "notes": "This is a sample note.",
     "category": "notes"
     }
     ```